VAST-AI-Research/TripoSR/README.md

 ## Getting Started
 ### Installation
 - Python >= 3.8
-- If you want to set up a virual environment, please make sure to use `virtualenv` instead of `venv`.
+- Install CUDA if available
-- Install PyTorch according to your platform: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
+- Install PyTorch according to your platform: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) **[Please make sure that the locally-installed CUDA major version matches the PyTorch-shipped CUDA major version.
+For example if you have CUDA 11.x installed, make sure to install PyTorch compiled with CUDA 11.x.]**
+- Update setuptools by `pip install --upgrade setuptools`
 - Install other dependencies by `pip install -r requirements.txt`

 ### Manual Inference